htqin/BiFSMNv2/README.md

 ## Datasets and Pretrained Models

-We train and test BiFSMN on Google Speech Commands V1 and V2 datasets, which can be downloaded in the reference document:
+We train and test BiFSMNv2 on Google Speech Commands V1 and V2 datasets, which can be downloaded in the reference document:

 - https://pytorch.org/audio/stable/_modules/torchaudio/datasets/speechcommands.html#SPEECHCOMMANDS